Frontiers for Young Minds Launches at USA Science and Engineering Festival

 About Frontiers for Young Minds

 Frontiers for Young Minds is a science journal that includes young people in the review of articles by leading scientists.
-The latest science papers are edited for kids, byf kids and this has the double benefit of bringing young people into the world of scientific research – many of them for the first time – while offering active scientists a platform for reaching out to the broadest of all publics.
-Frontiers for Young Minds is published by Frontiers, an open-access publisher and research networking platform, part of the Nature Publishing Group family.
+The latest science papers are edited for kids, by kids and this has the double benefit of bringing young people into the world of scientific research – many of them for the first time – while offering active scientists a platform for reaching out to the broadest of all publics.
+Frontiers for Young Minds is published by Frontiers, an open-access publisher and research networking platform.
 For more information, visit: www.kids.frontiersin.org